What are the steps in strategic recruiting?

 What is strategic recruiting?

 Strategic recruiting is taking an intentional and business-savvy approach to the recruitment process steps.
-It views the recruitment process as a potential avenue for competitive advantage as it gives your business the ability to attract great talent at scale.
+It views the recruitment and staffing process as a potential avenue for competitive advantage as it gives your business the ability to attract great talent at scale.
 Small business owners need valuable people for their company to flourish.
 Effective recruiting is essential to success.

 What is the purpose of a strategic recruiting plan?